Are you planning to visit South Korea next trip? South Korea is home to some of the most amazing beaches in Asia.

 You can also find plenty of beachside activities, including swimming and fishing boat hire.

-And if you’re looking for an Instagram-worthy shot, you’ll be sure to get pictures of the white and red horses’ lighthouses.
+And if you’re looking for an Instagram-worthy shot, you’ll surely get pictures of the white and red horses’ lighthouses.
 However, be aware that cockroaches are between the big rocks near the horse lighthouse!

 Songjeong Beach (Busan) – 송정해수욕장

-Songjeong Beach, situated near Busan City, is a lesser-known beach compared to Haeundae Beach, which lies only 4km away.
+Songjeong Beach, situated near Busan City, is a lesser-known beach than Haeundae Beach, which is only 4km away.
 However, it is very popular among the locals to stay out of the crowdedness of Haeundae Beach.

 It’s a sand beach with stunning views of skyscrapers and wooded peaks.
 Songjeong Beach is heaven among surfers and yacht lovers.
 The roaring waves are great for surfing and matching.